skip to main content

 May 12, 2020

-Join us talk with psychiatric nurse practitioner and certified nurse midwife Jill Fieleke about what it really feels like to have PPD/PPA/OCD, why perinatal mood disorders are about more than just depression, how to get help, finding a therapist and taking medication that is safe for breastfeeding (and we'll answer your questions, too!).
+Join us as we talk with psychiatric nurse practitioner and certified nurse midwife Jill Fieleke about what it truly feels like to experience PPD, PPA, or perinatal OCD.
+We’ll explore why perinatal mood disorders go beyond just depression, how to get help, finding a therapist, and options for medication that are safe while breastfeeding.
+Plus, Jill will answer your questions!
 Read more

 #8 Connect, Play & Bond with Your Baby in Daily Routines with Melanie Salort, OTR/L